Compact reference

 Kernel operations are operations that do not depend on specific ledger

 state.
-They are invoked by expressions of the form ledger.op(e, ...)
+They can be invoked by expressions of the form k.op(e, ...)

 e, ...